MAVLink System and Component ID Assignment

 The following section suggests a process to allow MAVLink components to automatically update themselves with the correct ids.

-First change the system ID of the autopilot component.
+First change the system ID of the autopilot component to match the selected ID for the current system.
 This is usually done with a flight-stack specific parameter such as MAV_SYS_ID (PX4) or SYSID_THISMAV (ArduCopter).

 INFO